-This is a story about how I went from being a backpacker to roller a suitcase behind me.
+This is a story about how I went from being a backpacker to rolling a suitcase behind me.
 Carrying a backpack isn’t the only activity or travel related issue for people with a chronic back condition.
 There is a lot more to traveling than carrying your stuff around.
 There are flights where you sit in the same position for ages, long bus drives, bad beds and more.
 Keep reading to find out how to save yourself!

 My own back condition